AlinaWithAFace/CISC-220-Lab-06/README.md

     1. Make sure you try a word with characters not in your list.
     Make sure at least one word is in the dictionary, and one isn’t.
-    Check to make sure the words are scored correctly and the final score is correct.
+    Check to make sure the words are scored correctly and the final gameScore is correct.

 4. (35 pts) In Main, go back to using testdict.txt and change the flag to true.
-This should turn on the AVL Tree flag so that the tree created uses the AVL techniques to balance the tree.
+This should turn on the gameAvlFlag Tree flag so that the tree created uses the gameAvlFlag techniques to balance the tree.
 Recomment out the startGame method.
 Check to see that your ouput for pre, in, and postorder printouts look like mine, below.